Corona High School: Students

 Corona High School has a diverse student population of more than 4,000 students including; 4.3% African American and 54.0% Hispanic or Latino.
 White students make up approximately 35.1% of the student population.
 As of 2005 it was reported that 45.1% of the students at Corona High School come from socioeconomically disadvantaged homes.
 Although nearly half the students come from disadvantaged families, they comprise one of the highest graduation levels in the state with 94.6%.

-Assertive Discipline at Corona High School is a consistency-based approach to classroom and school discipline.
-It is designed to create a positive educational atmosphere and provide educators with skills and confidence necessary to effectively reduce discipline problems.
-Every classroom has a set of assertive discipline program charts posted in the room.
-Teachers discuss the rules and the positive and negative consequences of the program with their students.
-The practices and procedures for discipline, tardiness, and truancy are aimed at teaching responsibility and building positive self-esteem.
-Each student receives the teacher's discipline plan included as part of the course syllabus.
-Corona High School exhibits pride, high morale, order and discipline, and respect for individual rights and responsibilities.
-In the 20052006 school year there were a total of 337 suspensions and 20 expulsions at Corona High School, well below the District average.